Inflation in Hong Kong

 Hong Kong - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to average 3.4% in 2015, which is unchanged from last month’s forecast.
-For 2016, the panel expects annual average inflation to moderate to 3.2%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2020, which is up 0.1 percentage points from the previous month’s forecasts.
+Moving to 2021, our panel expects inflation to average 2.1%.

 Hong Kong - Inflation Data